-Jenkins is an open-source automation server to build, test, automate and deploy projects, much like Ansible.
+Jenkins is an open-source automation server to build, test, automate and deploy projects like Ansible.
 It is a continuous integration and continuous delivery server.
 It is Java-based and has the support of more than 1700 plugins to extend its functionality.
-First, you must create pipelines to operate Jenkins.
+But, first, you must create pipelines to operate Jenkins.

 Jenkins Pipeline is a collection of plugins to build continuous delivery (CD) pipelines.
 And a CD pipeline is the process of presenting your software to your users and customers.
 Furthermore, the Jenkins Pipelines give us the tools to model pipelines as code.